 Metrics data will be sent to the Amazon S3 Data Lake and saved in the parquet format.
 To make the data discoverable, go to the AWS Glue console or use the AWS CLI

-start-crawler command to start the Glue crawler deployed by the CDK application.
+start-crawler command to start the Glue crawler deployed by the AWS CDK application.
 After the crawler finishes its work, the metrics event table will be updated.
 Then you can run queries on the data through Amazon Athena engine.

-There are a few named queries created within your CDK application under a specific work group for your project.
+There are a few named queries created within your AWS CDK application under a specific work group for your project.
 You can run these sample queries as an example or create custom queries for batch analytics.

-You can also create an Amazon QuickSight dashboard (not included in the CDK application) to visualize the statistics.
+You can also create an Amazon QuickSight dashboard (not included in the AWS CDK application) to visualize the statistics.
 For instructions, see Build the Amazon QuickSight Dashboard in the Game Analytics Pipeline documentation.

 Similar to the real-time analytics, you can also customize the components for batch processing.
 For example, you can define custom transformation in the events processing Lambda or change the behavior of the Glue crawler to run it periodically.

-The AWS CloudFormation stack deployed by the CDK application contains the following outputs.
+The AWS CloudFormation stack deployed by the AWS CDK application contains the following outputs.
 You can use these outputs for reference and create the resource mapping file based on them.

 |AdminPolicyOutput||Admin policy ARN to call service.|